 PEO or EOR: Which service should you choose?

+Most PEO services focus on U.S.-based support, while EOR solutions enable global compliance.
+However, some vendors offer international PEO options.
 Whether you're expanding your workforce or focusing on employee retention, assessing your current and future needs is the best way to choose between a PEO, EOR, or other solutions, like human resources outsourcing (HRO) or an administrative services organization (ASO).
+Here are a few reasons for selecting one service over the other.

 Consider a PEO vs. an EOR: Pros and cons

 When your small business outsources HR tasks, your whole team can benefit.
 It reduces administrative burdens, helps staff get paid on time with fewer errors, and improves self-service features or insurance and retirement coverage.
-Yet turning over processes to a third party isn't without risks.
+Yet turning over processes to a third party isn't without its risks.

 Compare the following EOR versus PEO advantages and drawbacks:

-The best PEO and EOR providers
+Top vendors: Popular PEO and EOR providers for SMBs

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.